realrhys/myusername.github.io/terms-of-use.en.md

 If it turns out that a particular term is not enforceable, the term will be modified such that it is enforceable and this will not affect any other terms contained herein.

-If you have any questions regarding these terms, please contact us at alexis@pythagoras.systems.
+If you have any questions regarding these terms, please contact us at info@pythagoras.systems.

 Copyright © 2018 Pythagoras Systems Inc. All rights reserved.